jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/adding-a-full-webpage-width-video.md

 # Adding a full webpage-width video

+A full webpage-width video is as wide browser window in which it resides.

+An example of a full webpage-width video can be found in [this story](http://election2016.mediamilwaukee.com/wisconsin/inside-the-minds-and-homes-of-voters-in-prairie-du-chien-wi).

 1. In your Post, select the Text tab to add work in the Text editor.
 2. In the Text editor, position the cursor where you would like the video to appear.
 3. Click the Add Component button.
 The Aesop Story Engine component interface will appear.